raboody/Curse-of-Knowledge-m/README.md

 # Curse-of-Knowledge-m

-HypothesisGenerators.py: all 5 hypothesis generators (Ordered AND, ordered AND && OR, Unordered AND, Unordered OR, Unordered AND && OR)

-HypothesisTester.py: tests to see if hypothesis generators are working as planned
+# File index

-ActionSpaceGenerator.py – Generates the list of actions a teacher could take (e.g., just an ordered list of hypotheses)
+# ActionSpaceGenerator.py – Generates the list of actions a teacher could take (e.g., just an ordered list of hypotheses)

-ActionValueFunctions.py - functions to produce the 3 types of action values we spoke about (simple, medium, complex).
+# ActionValueGenerators.py - functions to produce the 3 types of action values we spoke about (simple, medium, complex).

-ActionValueTester.py - tests the Action Value Functions
+# ActionValueTESTER.py - tests the Action Value Generators

+# HypothesisGenerators.py: all 5 hypothesis generators (Ordered AND, ordered AND && OR, Unordered AND, Unordered OR, Unordered AND && OR)

+# HypothesisGeneratorTESTER.py: tests to see if hypothesis generators are working as planned

+# OutcomeGenerator: given the "rule" that activates the machine & a series of actions, returns whether the machine is "ON" or "OFF" for                       each action

+# OutcomeGeneratorTESTER1: One way to test the outcome generator

+# OutcomeGeneratorTESTER2: More comprehensive (but computationally costly) way to test the outcome generator